Heathrow Terminal 2: Design

 The new terminal's design continues the "toast rack" principle employed in the construction of Terminal 5, a layout that maximises use of the airport's land by placing the terminal building and its satellites perpendicular to the runways.
 Like Terminal 5, much of the building was constructed off-site, helping to overcome many of the logistical constraints of building in one of the world's busiest international airports.

 The terminal is split into two connected buildings, Terminal 2A and Terminal 2B.
 2A was designed by Luis Vidal + Architects (LVA) and built by a joint venture between Ferrovial and Laing O'Rourke.
 All European carriers except Icelandair use terminal 2A to board and disembark passengers.
 Air Canada and Turkish Airlines also use this building for their short haul flights.
 2B was designed by Grimshaw Architects, and built by Balfour Beatty.
 All international carriers use terminal 2B.
 Icelandair is the only European carrier to use Terminal 2B.

 The gates in the new T2 are numbered in concourse A (gates 1–26) and concourse B (gates 28–49).

 The new Terminal 2 is designed to produce 40% fewer carbon dioxide emissions than the buildings it has replaced.
 20% of this target will be achieved through energy efficiency design technology elements, such as high levels of insulation, a comprehensive colour changing LED lighting installation designed by StudioFractal and extensive natural lighting.
-Also large north-facing windows in the roof will flood the building with natural light, reducing the need for artificial lighting, without generating excess heat.
+Large north-facing windows in the roof will flood the building with natural light, reducing the need for artificial lighting, without generating excess heat.
 Photovoltaic (solar) panels on the roof will further reduce dependency on energy supplies.
 The remaining 20% carbon reduction will be due to the new T2 Energy Centre, via biomass CHP fuelled by woodchips from local renewable resources, will provide heating and cooling to both Heathrow Terminal 2 and Heathrow Terminal 5.